opattison/newbound-light-syntax/README.md

 ## (work in progress – will be stable at 1.0)

-A legible, light theme for Atom, based on the hues and shades from [my website](https://olivermak.es).
+A legible, light theme for [Atom](https://atom.io), based on the hues and shades from [my website](https://olivermak.es).
 Optimized for writing markdown and front-end code.

 ## Features

-- Moderately high contrast without any harsh color transitions
+- Moderately high contrast without any harsh color pairings
 - Consistent support for syntax grammar across languages
 - Carefully selected, [Base16](https://github.com/chriskempson/base16)-inspired palette
 - Support for UIs that are responsive to hues from syntax themes, like the built-in [One Light UI theme](https://github.com/atom/one-light-ui)
-- Legible, subtle `invisibles` (if enabled in Settings)
+- Subtle `invisibles` (if enabled in Settings)
-- Suitable for monospace fonts without italics
+- Suitable for monospace fonts without an italic variant

 ## Specific support for these syntaxes